Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 ### **TC NFR 4: Scalability Testing**
 **Scenario**
-Ensure the system can scale as data volume grows.
+Ensure the system can scale as data volume increases.

 **Given**
-- The system contains 1 lakh records.
+- The system contains 100,000 records.
-- Load balancer is configured.
+- A load balancer is configured.

 **When**
-- The number of records increases to 10 lakh or more.
+- The number of records increases to 1 million or more.

 **Then**
 - OpenSearch should continue functioning without errors.